Your cheat sheet to understanding and selecting non-dilutive funding sources to grow your business.

 At Boast, we automate and streamline the process to claim these tax credits along with other similar government programs.
 Instead of spending 100+ hours to prepare a claim, our AI platform reduces that time to less than 10 hours annually.
 In Canada, Boast QuickFund provides an advance on these tax credit programs so founders can leverage their refund as early as one quarter into their fiscal year by investing the capital back into R&D projects or simply scaling sales and marketing initiatives.

 No matter where you are at in your startup life cycle, you should always consider non-dilutive capital to fund your growth or extend your runway.
-OneValley is hosting a webinar on this topic with our partner, Boast on March 23rd.
-Register now to secure your spot or book your free consultation with Boast here.
+Want to learn more?
+Book your free audit with Boast here.